isomerpages/moe-fengshanpri/_links/For Parents.md

 Gateway app is free and available for download to all mobile devices (subject to minimum requirements in the OS version of the mobile device), and accessible using SingPass account.</p>
-<p>As a reminder, Parents Gateway is <strong>not available for computers/laptop login browser</strong>,
-rather parents/legal guardian are required to download the app from their mobile Android/iOS device to access Parents Gateway app.</p>
 <h4>Step 1: SingPass Registration and 2FA Setup</h4>
 <p>SingPass is required for onboarding to Parents Gateway (PG).
 If you have
 not registered for a SingPass or have not set up the 2FA, please visit